Azpect3120/gomon.nvim/README.md

 The only lines that should be touched in the config will are the `Pattern: ...` and `Command: ...` lines, anything else will be ignored.
 Once you are happy with the changes made in the config window, write the file with `:w` and it will be saved to the system.
 The watcher will require a restart with `:Gomon restart` or to be started for the first time with `:Gomon start` to enable the new changes!
+- `:Gomon clear_config` will clear the config for the current working directory from the system data file.
+The changes will not be in effect until the watcher is restarted with `:Gomon restart` or started for the first time with `:Gomon start`
+- `:Gomon reset` will reset the entire system config back to the default config.
+The changes will not be in effect until the watcher is restarted with `:Gomon restart` or started for the first time with `:Gomon start`

 **Default Configuration:**
 ```txt